 Clamp the two project panels together at all four corners, taking care to keep edges and corners aligned.

-Throw about ten(ish) screws into the clamped project panels to hold them together.
-Remember that you’ve got the bottom of your desktop facing upward at this point, so the screws are only on the bottom of your desk.
+Drill about 10 screws into the clamped project panels to hold them together.
+The bottom of your hairpin desk is facing upward at this point, so the screws are only on the bottom of your desk.

 Apply wood filler anywhere there’s a crack, hole, or knot on the top of your desktop.
 Let wood filler dry.